 3. Select the UEFI GPT disk as the source disk.

 4. Select the MBR SSD as the destination disk.

-5. At the Operation Summary page, check Align partition to optimize for SSD and then click Start Clone.
+5. At the Operation Summary page, check SSD Alignment and then click Start Clone.

 Sector by sector clone: by checking this option you’ll clone all sectors from GPT to MBR SSD, whether it is used or not.
 This method takes longer time as well.

 Edit partitions on the destination disk: three options are available in this feature.
 You can copy without resizing partitions, add unused space to all partitions, or adjust partition size manually.
 Checking sector by sector clone will make this option unavailable.

 6. Shut down your PC after the cloning progress finishes.
 Power on your machine and keep tapping a specific key (Del or F2) to enter the boot startup.
 If you do not know which key to press, just press Esc.
 It will give you the full menu, and then you can select BIOS Setup.

 7. You’ll find Legacy/UEFI boot under the Boot tab.
 Just disable UEFI and enable Legacy.
 Press F10 to save the changes and exit.
 Restart your computer then.

 Way 2.
 To backup GPT disk and restore to MBR SSD (free)